mickeyshaughnessy/Ripple_balance_problem/README.md

   $ node get_balances.js
 ```

-Then, navigate a web browser to localhost:8080 and input the account numbers
+Navigate a web browser to localhost:8080 and input the account numbers
 in comma separated form.
-Then, hit submit.

 The accounts and XRP balances are displayed.